 Future Growth: The Queensland Government’s 2024 Regional Water Assessment forecasts a 12.7% increase in water demand by 2051, including a 110% rise in industrial use.
 Our region is ready to grow, but we need the water and infrastructure to match.

 Urban Liveability: The Regional Australia Institute estimates that 1 in 5 city households is considering relocating regionally.
-With thriving, active communities, a strong and diverse economy, and enviable liveability, we’re well placed to welcome new residents - but some towns are already facing constraints on residential development due to limited urban water supply.
+With thriving, active communities, a strong and diverse economy, and enviable liveability, we’re well placed to welcome new residents, but some towns are already facing constraints on residential development due to limited urban water supply.

 Council’s Advocacy